gcamargo01/R2/README.md

 This idea incorporates the best of both worlds:
  - Extreme simplicity, full performance, diagnostics, full re-usable modules in a java standalone application.
- - The powe of de container: High availability, Hot deploy, Multiple versions of the same objects running together.
+ - The powe of the container: High availability, Hot deploy, Multiple versions of the same objects running together.
 That means real 24x7 services, in business critical application servers.